Can you win a fight if it went to the ground?

-Now Let me be clear, each one of these myths has been spun by people for their own interests, be it teaching a system, selling books, seminars or DVD's.
-They are all totally false and I will explain why, then give you the 9 ground fighting self-defence laws you need to follow.
+Now Let me be clear, each one of these myths has been spun by people for their own interests, be it teaching a system, selling books, seminars or DVDs.
+They are all totally false and I will explain why.
+Then I will give you the 9 ground fighting self-defence laws you need to follow.

 Myth 1: It is not 90% of fights that go to the ground.
 It is actually 100%!

 In almost all (at least 95%) of the fights or attacks, I have ever seen one thing happens.
 Either both people end up on the ground or one is on the floor and the other standing.